 - Sweep, scrub, wax, or polish floors, using brooms, mops, or powered scrubbing and waxing machines.

 - Sort clothing and other articles, load washing machines, and iron and fold dried items.

 What Skills Do You Need to Work as a Maid or Cleaner?

-These are the skills Maids and Housekeeping Cleaners say are the most useful in their careers:
+When polled, Maids and Housekeeping Cleaners say the following skills are most frequently used in their jobs: